 - Buttermilk Buttermilk helps to create an overall taller, tastier, flakier, fluffier biscuit.
 Who doesn’t want that?
 Also, because the fruit and the cream are sweet, the subtle tang from the buttermilk helps balance all the flavors perfectly.

-The whipped Greek yogurt Cream is simple to make, and contains only five ingredients:
+The whipped Greek yogurt Cream is simple to make, and contains only four ingredients:

 - Greek yogurt I recommend using full fat Greek yogurt, not low fat or nonfat, and not regular yogurt.
 You need the thickness and fat content to really whip this up extra creamy, and the signature tang of Greek yogurt to really make the flavor pop.